ishita30/Notes/Angular.md

 In NgModule compoent, no need of this, as already done in app.routing.module.ts

 2. Make a click event and use router.navigate
-3. Activated Route - gives
+3. Activated Route - gives info about route associated with component

+#### Lazy Loading
+standalone = true -> is for lazy loading